-This course will survey crime scene investigation techniques, medicolegal death investigation, and patterned evidence examination.
-This will satisfy the 10 hours instruction for a FEPAC accredited MFS degree in the core topics of crime scene investigation, physical evidence concepts, and pattern evidence.
-This course will help students prepare for the American Board of Criminalistics (“ABC”) examination in the disciplines of firearms and toolmarks, fingerprints, and questioned documents.
-Lectures will be given by faculty members and guest lecturers who are subject matter experts on the topic presented.
+This course surveys crime scene investigation techniques, medicolegal death investigation, and patterned evidence examination.
+This satisfies the 10 hours instruction for a FEPAC accredited MFS degree in the core topics of crime scene investigation, physical evidence concepts, and pattern evidence.
+This course helps students prepare for the American Board of Criminalistics (“ABC”) examination in the disciplines of firearms and toolmarks, fingerprints, and questioned documents.
+Lectures are given by faculty members and guest lecturers who are subject matter experts on the topic presented.
 This course includes a four hour laboratory (fingerprints).
 This is a required course for MFS and CSI students.
 This course, along with FORS 6005 Fundamentals of Forensic Science II, replaces FORS 6213, Elements of Forensic Science (3 Credits).
-Prerequisites: None.
+Prerequisite: None.

 FORS 6005.
 Fundamentals of Forensic Science II.
 3 Credits.

-This course will survey the traditional crime laboratory (criminalistics) disciplines—specifically forensic drug chemistry, forensic toxicology, trace evidence, fire debris, explosives, and forensic molecular biology.
-This will satisfy the 10 hours instruction for a FEPAC accredited MFS degree in the core topics of analytical chemistry and instrumental methods of analysis, drug chemistry/toxicology, microscopy and materials analysis, and forensic biology.
-This course will help students prepare for the American Board of Criminalistics (“ABC”) examination in the disciplines of forensic biology, trace evidence, fire debris, controlled substances, and toxicology/blood alcohol determinations.
-Lectures will be given by faculty members and guest lecturers who are subject matter experts on the topic presented.
-This course includes three four hour laboratories (mass spectrometry, microscopy, DNA).
-This is a required course for MFS and CSI students.
-This course, along with FORS 6004 Fundamentals of Forensic Science I, replaces FORS 6213, Elements of Forensic Science (3 Credits).
-Restricted to None.
+This course surveys the traditional crime laboratory (criminalistics) disciplines—specifically forensic drug chemistry, forensic toxicology, trace evidence, fire debris, explosives, and forensic molecular biology.
+This satisfies the 10 hours instruction for a FEPAC accredited MFS degree in the core topics of analytical chemistry and instrumental methods of analysis, drug chemistry/toxicology, microscopy and materials analysis, and forensic biology.
+This course helps students prepare for the American Board of Criminalistics (“ABC”) examination in the disciplines of forensic biology, trace evidence, fire debris, controlled substances, and toxicology/blood alcohol determinations.

 FORS 6010.
 Bloodstain Pattern Analysis I. 3 Credits.